Antidepressants (Depression Medication)

 What You Need to Know About Medications for DepressionIn This Article

 Antidepressant medication, used under the guidance of a mental health professional, may relieve your depression symptoms.
 But antidepressants also come with side effects and dangers.
-What’s more, recent studies have raised questions about their effectiveness.
+What’s more, recent studies have raised questions about their long-term effectiveness.
 At the very least, it’s clear that medication alone usually isn’t enough—you also may need therapy and lifestyle changes.
 Learning the facts about antidepressants and weighing the benefits against the risks can help you make an informed and personal decision about what’s right for you.

 This information is not intended to be a substitute for medical advice.
 If you are taking an antidepressant, do not change your dosage without consulting your physician!

 Most mental health experts agree that when depression is severe enough to impact your ability to function in life, medication can be helpful—even lifesaving.
 However, research shows that antidepressants fall short for many people.

 A major National Institute of Mental Health study showed that fewer than 50 percent of people become symptom-free on antidepressants, even after trying two different medications.
 Furthermore, many who do respond to medication soon slip back into depression, despite sticking with drug treatment.

 Other studies show that the benefits of depression medication have been exaggerated, with some researchers concluding that—when it comes to mild to moderate depression—antidepressants are only slightly more effective than placebos.

 The bottom line

 So, while drug treatment can be beneficial, it’s by no means the only answer.
 There are other effective treatment approaches that can be taken in addition to, or instead of, medication.